Ball State vs. Buffalo NCAA Football Odds, Plays and Insights | November 23, 2021

 Over/Under Insights

-- The two teams combine to score 56.4 points per game, 2.1 less than the over/under in this contest.
+- The combined points per game average of the two teams, 56.4, is 2.1 points fewer than Tuesday's over/under.

-- The 59.4 points per game these two squads have allowed their opponents to score this season are 0.9 more than the 58.5 total in this contest.
+- These two squads surrender a combined 59.4 points per game, 0.9 more than this contest's over/under.

-- The average total in Cardinals games this season is 55.6, 2.9 points fewer than Tuesday's over/under of 58.5 .
+- Cardinals games have an average total of 55.6 points this season, 2.9 fewer than Tuesday's over/under.

-- In 2021, games involving the Bulls have averaged a total of 56.9 points, 1.6 fewer than this game's set over/under.
+- The 58.5 over/under in this game is 1.6 points above the 56.9 average total in Bulls games this season.

 Ball State Stats and Trends